anjali-hole/Project_2024-honors-group3/Report.md

 #### Column Sort
 ```
+// Function to extract a column from a 2D matrix
+function get_column_data(local_data, col_index):
+    // Initialize an empty list to store the column data
+    column_data = []

+    // Loop over each row in the local data
+    for row in local_data:
+        // Append the element at the column index to the column_data list
+        column_data.append(row[col_index])

+    return column_data

 function parallel_column_sort(local_data, num_rows, num_cols, comm_size, rank):
     // Sort each column locally
     for col = 0 to num_cols - 1: